 - There are only two parties in a mortgage – borrower and the lender.
 On the other hand, there are three parties – borrower, lender, and trustee – in a Deed of Trust.

 - In the case of mortgages, there are more legal requirements at the time of the sale of the property, such as judicial foreclosure through the court.
-A Deed of Trust, however, does not include any judicial provisions unless otherwise stated.
+However, a Deed of Trust does not include any judicial provisions unless otherwise stated.

 - In a mortgage, all parties involved with the transaction have an interest in the outcome.
-However, in a Deed of Trust, the trustee has to be impartial.
+However, the trustee has to be impartial in a Deed of Trust.

-- The mortgage is a time consuming and expensive process as there is a need for judicial foreclosure (under the supervision of court) when the lender files a lawsuit against the borrower for the non-payment of dues.
-Trust Deed, on the other hand, bypasses the court system and sticks to the terms of the deed.
+- The mortgage is a time-consuming and expensive process as there is a need for judicial foreclosure (under the supervision of the court) when the lender files a lawsuit against the borrower for the non-payment of dues.
+On the other hand, Trust Deed bypasses the court system and sticks to the terms of the deed.

 Relation with Promissory Note

 It is the Deed of Trust that secures the promissory note.
-A promissory note usually includes information such as amount, interest rate, due date and other things.
+A promissory note usually includes information such as amount, interest rate, due date, and other things.
 It is held by the lender until the borrower pays the amount in full.
-Generally, a promissory note does not get recorded with the county recorder, while a deed of trust does get officially recorded
+Generally, a promissory note is not recorded with the county recorder, while a deed of trust is officially recorded.

 Trust Deed now has lost its relevance even though its objective is the same as the land security agreement.
-Still, several US states prefer the use of a deed of trust over mortgage deed.1–3
+Still, several US states prefer using a deed of trust over a mortgage deed.